zaheralmajed/vicious-theme-vscode/README.md

 <h2 align="center">
  A Sleek and Immersive Dark Theme for <a href="http://code.visualstudio.com">Visual Studio Code</a>
 </h2>
-Elevate your coding experience with Vicious, a sleek and immersive dark theme for [Visual Studio Code](http://code.visualstudio.com).
+Elevate your coding experience with Vicious, a sleek and immersive dark theme for <a href="http://code.visualstudio.com">Visual Studio Code</a>.
 Designed for minimalism, readability, and aesthetics, Vicious enhances your focus and reduces eye strain.
 Customize it to match your style and enjoy an elegant and efficient coding environment.
-Download Vicious from the Visual Studio Code Marketplace and redefine your coding experience today.
 <br><br><br>
 <div  align="center">